logoPostPlanify

 (5 hours) x 4.33 x ($50) = $216.50 per month in reclaimed time.

-Suddenly, a tool that costs $39 or $99 a month isn't just paying for itself.
-It’s generating a positive return from time savings alone.
+Suddenly, a tool that costs $19 or $49 a month isn't just paying for itself.
+It's generating a positive return from time savings alone.
+For a deeper dive, check out our guide on how to measure social media ROI.

 Step 2: Quantify the Impact of Consistency and Engagement